intel/confidential-cloud-native-primitives/device-plugin/ccnp-device-plugin/README.md

 docker build -t ccnp_device_plugin:0.1 -f device-plugin/ccnp-device-plugin/container/Dockerfile .
 ```

-> Note: if you are using containerd as the default runtime for kubernetess, don't forget to use the following commands to import the image into containerd first:
+> Note: if you are using containerd as the default runtime for kubernetes, don't forget to use the following commands to import the image into containerd first:
 ```
 docker save -o ccnp-device-plugin.tar ccnp_device_plugin:0.1
 ctr -n=k8s.io image import ccnp-device-plugin.tar